 I began my career years ago at a newspaper in Caracas, Venezuela, and have been writing ever since.

 I am the author of HUMBOLDT, a book about a community of outlaw farmers.
-My reporting has appeared in the New York Times, Village Voice, Time, Salon, Smithsonian, and other places.
+My reporting has also appeared in the New York Times, Village Voice, Time, Salon, Smithsonian, and other places.

 HUMBOLDT is the true story of an insular community in Northern California that existed for 40 years on the cultivation and sale of marijuana.
 In Humboldt County, marijuana supported everything from fire departments to schools, but it came with a heavy price.